 2Consolidate the Functions of Regulatory Agencies

-Another means of improving inter-island shipping in the Philippines is having government and regulatory agencies review and mandate current functionality in order to produce more effective governance for all.
+Another way to improve inter-island shipping in the Philippines is having government and regulatory agencies review and mandate current functionality to produce more effective governance for all.

 3Stabilising Competition Policies